Michael-Holthausen82/Michael-Holthausen82/README.md

 - 👋 Hi, I’m Michael G. Holthausen
 - 👀 I’m interested in ...
 Music, Video Games, and coding!
 - 🌱 I’m currently learning ...
-Javascript with the software engineering thinkful bootcamp
+AWS a good friend of mine and software consultant helped me figure it out i should try the SysAdmin track
 - 💞️ I’m looking to collaborate on ... nothing really at this time, but if you think of something feel free to ask me
 - 📫 How to reach me ... mgholthausen@gmail.com is likely the best bet